davidrazmadze/davidrazmadze/README.md

-### Hi there, I'm David 👋
+# Hi there, I'm David 👋

 ## I'm a Student, Developer, and Teacher

-- 💻 I'm looking to land a job as an iOS Developer
+- 💻 I'm looking to land a job as an iOS Developer or Web Developer
+- 🎓 Currently studying to get my Masters Degree in Computer Science from UMass Lowell
-- 🎓 I graduated from UMass Lowell with a Bachelor's Degree in Computer Science
+- 🎓 Graduated from UMass Lowell with a Bachelor's Degree in Computer Science
-- 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡️Fun fact: I love to travel and create music

 <br />